 To discourage homesickness, our policy is that campers will only call home in an emergency.
-If you need us to get a message to your camper, we will make sure they receive it during mail call.
+If you need us to get a message to your camper, give us a call, and we will make sure they get it.

 What if my camper gets homesick?